 According to registered dietitian and certified lactation consultant Catherine Brennan, malnutrition of mothers during breastfeeding does not necessarily change the production of breast milk, but can affect energy levels, mood, and overall well-being.

 So, you heard it from Brennan, it’s crucial to eat right – and enough.
+So make sure to check our free printable 7-day breastfeeding meal plan!

 Stay healthy, mamas!